Eagle Ridge Middle School Robotics Club

 Club Overview

 This is an after school club for Eagle Ridge students to explore their interests in STEM.
-Through this robotics club, students learn to build a robot by applying the engineering design principles, and learn problem solving techniques by working together as a team.
+Through this robotics club, students learn to design a robot by applying the engineering design principles, and learn problem solving techniques by working together as a team.
 Robots are built using hardware (aluminum, wood, polycarbonate etc), powered by Android technology, and can be coded using a variety of levels of Java-based programming.
 Club members receive guidance from mentors who are high school students from Academies of Loudoun (AOL), Thomas Jefferson High School for Science and Technology (TJHSST) and various other high schools in Loudoun County.
 A selected group of club members form a travel team to participate in FIRST Tech Challenge robotic competitions.

 FIRST Tech Challenge (FTC) Robotics